Visit

 The Byron Shutz Trail System

 Hikers will wind past lotus-filled ponds, through woods of Osage orange and honeylocust and into a field of meadow flowers.
-Return hikers will be rewarded with a different experience in each season.
+Returning hikers will be rewarded with a different experience in each season.
 The trails offer slight inclines and some rocky terrain but is easily traversed by hikers with moderate experience.
 Novice hikers should review their fitness level and the trail length before beginning a hike.

 The expanded trail was made possible thanks to a generous donation from Marilyn T. and Byron C. Shutz and the Shutz Foundation.